Buttons and Navigation

 Other Buttons you'll run into:

-ButtonRolodex The Rolodex button generally opens a selection window to retrieve a customer or contact, but is occasionally used for something else.
+ButtonRolodex The Rolodex button generally opens a selection window to retrieve a customer or contact.
+When used with paper, it retrieves a paper item from the Buy-it paper file.

-ButtonOne The Number 1 button lets you designate a product as your primary product, the product you quote on most often.
-This can be offset, copies, or digital.
-When the print quote window opens, it will come with your primary product preloaded.
+When used with products, the Number 1 button lets you designate any product as your primary, the one you quote on most often.
+The quote window will open with your primary product preselected.

 ButtonSlider You probably wouldn't call this a button, more like the volume control on a radio.
 Settings range from very high to very low, in five increments.
 Left-click to move the slider up, right-click to move it down.